httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ~~~

 An HTTP request with a Priority header field might be cached and reused for
-subsequent requests; see {{?CACHING=I-D.ietf-httpbis-cache}}.
-When an origin
+subsequent requests; see {{RFC9111}}.
+When an origin server generates the
-server generates the Priority response header field based on properties of an
+Priority response header field based on properties of an HTTP request it
-HTTP request it receives, the server is expected to control the cacheability or
+receives, the server is expected to control the cacheability or the
-the applicability of the cached response by using header fields that control
+applicability of the cached response by using header fields that control the
-the caching behavior (e.g., Cache-Control, Vary).
+caching behavior (e.g., Cache-Control, Vary).

 # Reprioritization